2025 World Rally Championship: Scoring system

-Points are awarded to the top ten classified finishers in each event.
-In the manufacturers' championship, teams are eligible to nominate three crews to score points, but these points are only awarded to the top two classified finishers representing a manufacturer and driving a 2025-specification Rally1 car.
-There are also five bonus points awarded to the winners in an accumulated standings across all Sunday stages, four points for second place, three for third, two for fourth and one for fifth.
-The same points scale will be awarded to the five fastest crews of the Power Stage as well.
+Points were awarded to the top ten classified finishers in each event.
+In the manufacturers' championship, teams were eligible to nominate three crews to score points, but these points were only awarded to the top two classified finishers representing a manufacturer and driving a 2025-specification Rally1 car.
+There were also five bonus points awarded to the winners in an accumulated standings across all Sunday stages, four points for second place, three for third, two for fourth and one for fifth.
+The same points scale was awarded to the five fastest crews of the Power Stage as well.